nadar/quill-delta-parser/README.md

 # Quill Delta to HTML Parser

-A PHP library to parse [Quill WYSIWYG](https://quilljs.com/) editor [deltas](https://github.com/quilljs/delta) into HTML - flexible and extendible for custom elements.
-Every element is parsed by the same mechanism, this makes it easy to extend and understand.
-It will also sanitize the output value, so its more secure especially when using user generated text.
+A PHP library to parse [Quill WYSIWYG](https://quilljs.com/) editor [deltas](https://github.com/quilljs/delta) into HTML - flexible and extendable for custom elements.
+Every element is parsed by the same mechanism, making it easy to extend and understand.
+It also sanitizes the output value, making it more secure, especially when using user-generated text.

 ![Tests](https://github.com/nadar/quill-delta-parser/workflows/Tests/badge.svg)
 [![Maintainability](https://api.codeclimate.com/v1/badges/fdf80e7b61e4505bc421/maintainability)](https://codeclimate.com/github/nadar/quill-delta-parser/maintainability)